redox-os/website/content/news/this-month-251231.md

 - (build) Wildan Mubarok fixed the `recipe = "binary"` configuration being ignore in the Cookbook TUI
 - (build) Wildan Mubarok fixed a bug where the Cookbook TUI compilation couldn't be stopped due to keyboard key clobbering
 - (build) Wildan Mubarok fixed a bug where rustup had repeated downloading
-- (build) Wildan Mubarok fixed a limitation were the RustPython recipe were always recompiling because of patching on Git source
+- (build) Wildan Mubarok fixed a limitation where the RustPython recipe was always recompiling because of patching on Git source
 - (build) Wildan Mubarok fixed Git shallow clone for recipes using tags, pinned commit hashes or when their branch is changed
 - (build) Wildan Mubarok simplified the Cookbook code
 - (build) Wildan Mubarok did a cleanup in the Makefile configuration